ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Keeping in mind German Chancellor Otto von Bismarck's dictum, **Fools learn from experience; I prefer to learn from the experience of others**, here are some actionable tips for new managers:

 * Find a management mentor or coach.
-Talking through people s problems and gaining additional perspective is invaluable.
+Talking through people's problems and gaining additional perspective is invaluable.
 (See the sidebar Find a Management Mentor, page 13.)

 * Learn to delegate. *Immunity to Change* by Robert Kegan discusses at length the obstacles to delegation and why learning to delegate is so critical to the success of a manager.
 The bottom line is that your value to the organization is no longer your own personal output, but that of your team.
 For many technical leaders, this is the single hardest part of the transition, but it's also the most critical.